 the Ottoman Empire since 1517.
 With the defeat of the Ottoman Empire

-in World War I, Palestine came under British jurisdiction and became
+in World War I, Palestine comes under British jurisdiction and becomes

-known as British-mandate Palestine.
+known as the British Mandate of Palestine.
 Britain had enlisted Arab support

 promise of supporting the establishment of an independent Arab state